electronstudio/pygame-zero-book/chapters/5_more_games.md

 <<(programs/24_pong.py)
 \end{codelisting}

-* Make the ball more quickly.
+* Make the ball move more quickly.
 * Add another bat at the top of the screen for player 2.
 * Add bricks (Rects) that disappear when the ball hits them.